biotea/biotea-rdfization/README.md

 * Clone this repository
 * In your IDE, create a dependency from this project to [biotea-utilities](https://github.com/biotea/biotea-utilities)
 * Modify configuration files, i.e., config.properties, in [biotea-utilities](https://github.com/biotea/biotea-utilities) resources folder.
 Most of the time you only need to change the following properties:
-..*biotea.dataset.prefix
+  * biotea.dataset.prefix
-..* biotea.dataset
+  * biotea.dataset
-..* biotea.base
+  * biotea.base
 * Make sure you include the [biotea-utilities](https://github.com/biotea/biotea-utilities) resources folder in your classpath
-* The main class is ws.biotea.ld2rdf.rdfGeneration.batch.PMCOABatchApplication, two parameters are mandatory, one is optional ..* -in <input-dir> --mandatory, should have all *.nxml to be processed (remember it should follow the structure and include all the files provided at [inputToProcess](https://github.com/biotea/biotea-rdfization/tree/master/src/main/resources/inputToProcess)
+* The main class is ws.biotea.ld2rdf.rdfGeneration.batch.PMCOABatchApplication, two parameters are mandatory, one is optional
+  * -in <input-dir> --mandatory, should have all *.nxml to be processed (remember it should follow the structure and include all the files provided at [inputToProcess](https://github.com/biotea/biotea-rdfization/tree/master/src/main/resources/inputToProcess)
---* -out <output-dir> --mandatory
+  * -out <output-dir> --mandatory
---* sections --optional, if present text content will be generated in addition to metadata.
+  * sections --optional, if present text content will be generated in addition to metadata.

 ### Example
 For instance, if you want to RDFize PMC articles following the [Bio2RDF URL model](https://github.com/bio2rdf/bio2rdf-scripts/wiki/RDFization-Guide) you need this configuration: